 Quarkus Flow

-Quarkus Flow is a lightweight, native-friendly workflow engine for Quarkus, built on the CNCF Workflow Specification.
-It lets you model classic workflows and Agentic AI orchestrations, with first-class CDI/Quarkus ergonomics.
+Quarkus Flow is a lightweight, native-friendly workflow engine for Quarkus, built on the CNCF Serverless Workflow Specification.
+It allows you to model both classic orchestrations and Agentic AI flows using a fluent Java DSL that maps directly to the specification’s core concepts (such as states, transitions, and event filters), all with first-class CDI and Quarkus ergonomics.

 Highlights